angelo-tech-labs/enterprise-it-homelab/README.md

 corp.example.com
 ```

-I then created a small fictional company structure using Organisational Units for:
+I then built a basic company structure with separate OUs for:

 - IT
 - Finance